 On a Wind-brushed Night The Society October 15, 2012 Poetry By Damian Robin On a night-lit street, an empty pizza box Staggers against a wall like thrown-off knickers.
 Its flat and grey insides have darker shapes of grey, Tagged serrated cheese, and snagged tomato skin.
 Ugly, like the marks on tortured people’s skin.
 Or awkward stories you may read from day to day.
 Just like the ones of Falun Gong practitioners Sliced, incinerated, constant organ stocks.
 One who leaves her cell (her cage/her bars/her locks) Is free to pick up life, live on from these affairs.
 But not the same.
 She feels she’s signed her soul away.
 She’s tortured in her mind because she’d “given in,” An inked denunciation, signed as black as sin, To say she’d dropped her true belief – just to say – Just to stop the torture, just to climb the stairs From shaming, bricked-up past to future walls of rocks.
 Damian Robin is a poet who lives in the UK.
 Note: Falun Gong is a peaceful spiritual practice persecuted in China.
 Practitioners of Falun Gong have been killed to have their organs harvested for transplant, hence “organ stocks.”
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.